Azure/azure-relay-node/hyco-https/README.md

 not support setting HTTP headers for the WebSocket handshake.
 Embedding authorization tokens into the URI is primarily supported for those library-external usage scenarios.

 #### createRelayListenUri
 ``` JavaScript
 var uri = createRelayListenUri([namespaceName], [path], [[token]], [[id]])
 ```

 Creates a valid Azure Relay Hybrid Connection listener URI for the given namespace and path.
-This URI can then be used with the relayed version of the WebSocketServer class.
+This URI can then be used with the createRelayedServer function.

 - **namespaceName** (required) - the domain-qualified name of the Azure Relay namespace to use
 - **path** (required) - the name of an existing Azure Relay Hybrid Connection in that namespace